 Kaddish: Kol Ami recites the Mourner’s Kaddish as a congregation on Friday nights and Saturday mornings.
 The name of the deceased is announced on the four Fridays and Saturdays (shloshim) following the burial.
 Temple Israel in White Plains invites mourners to its morning and evening daily minyon.
 Please contact Temple Israel for details.

-Yahrzeit: It is customary to commemorate the anniversary of the death of a loved one by lighting a Yahrzeit candle.
+Yahrzeit (a year’s time): It is customary to commemorate the anniversary of the death of a loved one.
 Kol Ami invites and encourages you to share the name and yahrzeit of those who have passed.
 Their name will be announced at temple services, and you will receive an annual reminder of the secular date or date on the Hebrew calendar, however you choose.

 Virtual Cemetary: Kol Ami maintains a database of where many Kol Ami congregants are interred.